slightlyartistic/nct-sandbox2/readme.txt

 ======
 Website construction project for my brother (Twitter - @NickCruzTrading)

 Project is incomplete.
-Using a template but I messed up at some point.
-I planned on coming back to correct it but he bought a website instead.
+While I was working on it he bought a website instead.
 Ungrateful bastard.
 Still love him, tho.